Dudley Flood: Further education

 Flood earned a bachelor's degree from North Carolina Central University.
 Later, he earned his master's degree in education administration from East Carolina University in 1970 and his Doctorate in Education from Duke University in 1980.
 He studied further at Elizabeth City State University, the University of North Carolina at Chapel Hill and Hampton University.

-Personal and current life
+Personal life

 Dudley Flood was married to the late Barbara Thomas Flood for 54 years.
 He currently serves on several boards and committees including the N.C.
 Minority Cancer Awareness Action Team, Public School Forum of North Carolina Board, Wake Education Partnership Leadership Council, and the UNC Press Advancement Council; as well as many others.
 Additionally, Flood served on the University of North Carolina Board of Governors, as the Executive Director of North Carolina Association of School Administrators in form of Vice Chairman of North Carolina Central University.

-Awards / honors
+Awards and honors

 Flood was inducted into the Educators Hall of Fame at East Carolina University.
 “The Educators Hall of Fame recognizes and highlights the service of those educators to whom East Carolina alumni and friends are most grateful.
 This permanent recognition is displayed prominently in the Speight Building.”
 In 2017, Flood was elected into the Raleigh Hall of Fame.